All Crews: Critical reception

 Martin James also references All Crews multiple times in his title State of Bass, as do Ben Murphy and Carl Loben in their bass music title Renegade Snares.

+From the 26th April to the 26th of August 2024 an early edition of All Crews was featured as an artefact in the Beyond The Bassline exhibition at the British Library curated by Aleema Gray and Mykaell Riley.

-Academic Reception
+Academic reception

 The book has been cited as a source in articles and journals across a broad range of disciplines including: media studies, cultural studies, sociology of identity, popular dance studies, technological studies in popular music, psychedelic research, histiography and even contemporary archaeology.

 In late 2021, Dr Chris Christodoulou, senior lecturer at Westminster School of Arts held an academic panel discussion about the book's importance as an academic text entitled 'The impact and significance of Brian Belle-Fortune’s ‘All Crew Muss Big Up’.

 Synopsis

 The book is a collection of chapters that vary in writing style, length and format.
 Each chapter covers a range of topics relating to Jungle Drum & Bass culture.

 The earlier chapters in the book examine the beginnings of Jungle Drum & Bass, and also explore the origins of key elements of the scene, including: crews, DJs, MCs, producers, pressing houses, labels, raves and promoters.
 Later chapters in the book cover other issues relating to Jungle Drum & Bass like violence in clubs; the scene's portrayal in the media and Jungle Drum & Bass's global impact.

 Several chapters of All Crews are creative pieces informed by Belle-Fortune's own experiences within the scene.
 Belle-Fortune's creative voice combines London slang with Jungle Drum & Bass terminology.

 One chapter of All Crews about the origins of the MC was written by MC Navigator.